 However, when the whole family is out and about, people tend to stare.
-“Sometimes I’ll get one of the little kids to come over, and they’ll tap me on the shoulder, and they’ll say, ‘Mum, they’re counting us again,’” she says.
+“Sometimes I’ll get one of the little kids to come over, and they’ll tap me on the shoulder, and they’ll say, ‘Mum, they’re counting us again,’” she laughs.

 How do you cope with pregnancy?

 Having 16 children means that Jeni has spent a lot of time being pregnant and dealing with morning sickness, but clearly, she can cope.

 “Physically, I think some women are made to have these families, and some are not and obviously because I’ve been blessed with this many children, I was one of the lucky ones that were made to have a big family,” she says.

 However, Jeni has found that she’s made various emotional adjustments and has learnt a lot on the way.

 “I’ve learned more patience as I’ve gone along,” she says.
 “I’ve learned leadership skills; I’ve learned how to organise and manage a crowd.”

 Caring for a large family does not come cheaply, and Jeni stresses the importance of adhering to a strict budget.

 “I don’t think you could run a family that size without a good budget and it does get tight from time to time,” she says.
 “But my husband Ray does an amazing job at supporting us all … and I guess it’s all about priorities and what you want to spend your money on.
 We consider our kids’ education and those kinds of things the most important, so that’s where our funds normally go.”